isabella232/Specs-18/VariableEditorRedesign/index.md

 We think what we have outlined above will improve the way we add variables and provide a better platform for us to add more advanced features to the editor.

 We'd love to hear your feedback on the plans for the release of the variable editor.
-What we'd like to ask is that if you just want to provide some quick feedback then do that below in the comments.
-If there's something bigger that warrants a more detailed conversation please comment over on our GitHub <a href="https://github.com/OctopusDeploy/Specs/blob/master/VariableEditorRedesign/index.md" target="_blank">Variable Editor Redesign SPEC document.
+Please have a look for [existing issues](https://github.com/OctopusDeploy/Specs/labels/Variable%20Editor) to comment on, or [raise a new one](https://github.com/OctopusDeploy/Specs/issues/new) with as much detail as you can to get the discussion going.